 - Run the gel, until the bromophenol blue migrates on an appropriate distance through a gel.

-- At last, remove the gel tray and place is in a UV transilluminator, to see the orange-red coloured DNA bands.
+- At last, place the gel tray under a UV transilluminator, to see the orange-red coloured DNA bands.

 Application: Agarose gel electrophoresis is used for the isolation of nucleic acid especially DNA.

-It stands for Sodium Dodecyl Sulfate- Polyacrylamide Gel Electrophoresis and includes the following steps:
+It stands for Sodium Dodecyl Sulfate- Polyacrylamide Gel Electrophoresis and its operation include the following steps:

 - First, add the resolving gel between the two glass plates of the casting frame.